 Luckily, Plum Guide’s fastidious travel experts have done the research for you (the words tough life don’t even begin to cover it) so you can focus on the fun.
-And why not book into a Plum Guide home?
-Our homes critics have professionally vetted each and every one of them – from the design to the practical details like water pressure – to make sure our listings contain only the top 3% of holiday rental homes.
-Either way – and without further ado – let's take a look at our absolute favourite things to do in Cornwall.
+And why not book into one of our exclusive homes?
+Here at Plum Guide, our homes critics have professionally vetted each and every one of them - from the design to the practical details like water pressure - to make sure our listings contain only the top 3% of holiday rental homes.
+Either way - and without further ado - let's take a look at our absolute favourite things to do in Cornwall.

 Go all the way to Land’s End